 If you know cats, then you probably know that most cats love bathrooms.
 Does your cat follow you into the bathroom?
 Perhaps it rubs on your legs while you are in there.
 Maybe it jumps on the counter to lounge in the sink even when you're not around.
-It might meow loudly and paw at the closed door and leave your cat outside.
+It might meow loudly and paw at the closed door.
 Some cats seem to want more attention when you are in the bathroom than they do when you are anywhere else in the house.
 What is it about the bathroom that cats seem to love so much?

 A Bathroom Is a Great Place to Play

 Bathrooms can seem like playrooms to some cats.
 There's a tub to spin around in and toilet paper rolls to play with.
 There may be fun things such as towels and robes hanging on the wall.
 They might be able to roll around on the floor and play with the rug or bathmat.
 A cat can have a lot of fun in the bathroom, whether or not you are in there.
-Plenty of owners have learned this the hard way when they get home to find kitty's disaster in the bathroom.
-Hopefully, you won't have to deal with a worse mess, such as pooping or peeing in the sink or tub!
+Plenty of owners have learned this the hard way, when they get home to find kitty's disaster in the bathroom.
+Hopefully, you wouldn't have to deal with a worse mess, such as pooping or peeing in the sink or tub!

 Closed Doors Pique Curiosity

 Most cats cannot stand closed doors in their homes.
 The bathroom door is no exception.
 A closed bathroom door with you on the other side could be enough to drive your cat crazy.
 Over time, some cats seem to learn that you are likely to close that bathroom door.
 So, they want to be there to make sure they don't miss out on the fun.
 Cats want to know what is happening in their domains at all times.
 If cats had one rule, it would be that there should never be closed doors!

 It's a Great Time to Get Attention